Nadine Gogolla: Early life and education

 After completing her PhD in 2007, Gogolla began her postdoctoral training at Harvard University under the mentorship of Takao Hensch.
 While at Harvard, Gogolla explored the neurobiological mechanisms underlying critical periods of brain development.
 During this time, Gogolla published two papers that she had been working on during graduate school.
 The first paper, published in Neuron in 2009, showed that the effects of environmental enrichment on synapse number and hippocampal network structure are mediated by wnt signalling in the CA3 region of the hippocampus.
 The then published a first author paper in Science, along with her graduate team from Friedrich Miescher Institute, showing that a part of the extracellular matrix, a biological material known as chondroitin sulfate proteglycans, builds up in the amygdala forming perineuronal nets which protect fear memories from erasure.
-Intriguingly, degrading these perineuronal nets in adulthood using an enzyme that degrades chondroitin sulfate proteglycans, rendered fear memories susceptible to extinction again.
+Intriguingly, degrading these perineuronal nets in adulthood using an enzyme that degrades chondroitin sulfate proteoglycans, rendered fear memories susceptible to extinction again.
 This finding could inspire translational research towards treatments for disorders such as post-traumatic stress disorder, characterized by an inability to eliminate fear-inducing memories leading to behavioral disruptions.
 In 2009, Gogolla published a first author paper in the Journal of Neurodevelopmental Disorders.
 Her study explored the idea that the complexity of Autism Spectrum Disorders (ASD) is a result of aberrant excitatory/inhibitory neural circuit regulation during critical periods in development.
 Gogolla narrowed in on Parvalbumin (PV) positive inhibitory interneurons since they mediate experience-dependent neural circuit refinement in development, and she explored the expression of these neurons across multiple ASD mouse models.
 Gogolla strikingly found a PV positive neuron deficit in the neocortex across multiple ASD mouse models highlighting a critical role for these neurons in normal development and the potential of this circuit defect as a target for ASD prevention.
 Gogolla then began to explore the insular cortex (IC), a brain region that is a part of the cerebral cortex, that seems to play a role in many complex brain processes including multisensory integration, representation of emotions, motor control, and complex social processes such as empathy.
 Integration of sensory, emotional, and cognitive information allows for these diverse functions of the IC, so Gogolla sought to understand how this integration occurs and how it is aberrantly functioning in ASD models, both idiopathic and monogenic.
 Through in vivo fluorescence imaging techniques, Gogolla was able to record from the IC and observe multisensory integration emerging in the IC throughout early development, but this process did not occur in ASD models.
 She further found that expression of inhibitory neuron markers was decreased compared to controls in the IC of ASD mouse models suggesting that inhibitory/excitatory circuit balance is disrupted.
 Following this result, they pharmacologically enhanced inhibitory signalling in juvenile mice via systemic injections of diazepam for two weeks and found that it rescued integration deficits in ASD models.
 Intriguingly, enhancing inhibitory transmission pharmacologically in adult mice had no effect on neural circuit balance nor multisensory integration.
 Their finding suggests that enhancing inhibitory transmission during a critical developmental period can restore inhibitory/excitatory balance and restore normal multisensory integration functions of the IC.
 Gogolla's research, published in Neuron in 2014, received a large amount of attention due to the new insights in provided in how ASD might manifest in the human brain and lead to ASD type behaviors.